ibm-cloud-docs/Registry/registry_tutorial_workflow.md

 3. Create a namespace by running the following command.
 Choose a name for your namespace, and replace `<my_namespace>` with that name.

+    The namespace must be unique across all {{site.data.keyword.cloud_notm}} accounts in the same region.
+Namespaces must have 4 - 30 characters and include lowercase letters, numbers, hyphens (-), and underscores (_) only.
+Namespaces must start and end with a letter or number.
+    {: tip}

     If you want to create the namespace in a specific resource group, see [Set up a namespace](/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add).
     {: tip}